NAG-Studio-Apps/Awesome-WebView/android/README.md

     Just accept this and install the Android Dependencies

 ### Step2: Setup AwesomeWebView
-  - Go into `Customs.java` and modify the values to your liking
+  - Go into `Customs.java` and modify the values
-  - Now open `Localization.java` and replace the values if you want to
-  - WOO thats it!
+  - Optionally `Localization.java` for futher customization

 ### Step3: Customize the Splashscreen
-  - Ok you're not done yet :smile:
   - Open `res/layout/activity_splash.xml`
 ![](http://i.imgur.com/BQyGtSR.png)
   - Replace the texts by double-clicking them <br/>
     The grey bar at the top is hidden at runtime

+  - Alternatively remove the texts and add an image

 ### Step4: Customize the Offline handler
-  - One of AwesomeWebView's coolest features is it's Out-Of-Box offline handling.<br/>
+  - One of AwesomeWebView's coolest features is it's ootb offline handling.<br/>
-    If you want to you may completely change it to your liking
+    If you want to, you may completely customize it.
   - Open `res/layout/activity_offline.xml`
 ![](http://i.imgur.com/wgaXJxQ.png)
   - All labels are editable by double-klicking as usual